j388923r/c4tkmicrosoft/README.md

 A collective effort by four summer interns at Microsoft (2015) to create an intelligent passage-suggesting bible.

 ### Ideas for Future Functionality
+* Extra arrow for someone wishing to simply to go the previous or subsequent chapter.

 * Search bar on homepage, rather than simple chapter selection.